 Here are some quick tips on how you can manage the reputation of your law firm:

-- Start monitoring what the public has to say about your firm with reputation management software.
+- Start monitoring what the public has to say about your firm with law firm reputation management software.
 These tools work by monitoring and managing the online reviews you receive.

 - Consider investing in a social listening tool to measure the sentiment of the public about your law firm.